-Paris attack raises new security concerns over Olympics
+Paris attack raises new security concerns over Olympic bid

 “In a context of a terror threat hanging over all big cities in the world, we witnessed the efficiency and the relevance of the security measures put in place in Paris,” Hidalgo said.

-Paris, which has not hosted the Olympics since the 1924 Games, is competing against Budapest and Los Angeles.
-The International Olympic Committee will choose the host city in September.
+IOC President Thomas Bach was reassuring during a visit to Paris last year, saying France showed it can deal with security challenges during Euro 2016.

-IOC President Thomas Bach was reassuring during a visit to Paris last year, saying that France showed it can deal with security challenges during the European Championship.
+Aimed at touching a global audience, most of the presentation was made in English, and bid co-leader Tony Estanguet insisted Paris’ vision for the Olympics was made of “passion and purpose.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.